Do you enjoy playing collectible card games but don't like having to carry around all those cards everywhere?

-Well, there are quite a few digital CCGs that'll scratch the same itch as physical ones, but without all the space and monetary commitments!
+Well, there are quite a few digital card games—including CCGs, TCGs, and LCGs—that'll scratch the same itch as physical ones, but without all the space and monetary commitments!

-3. Gwent: The Witcher Card Game
+5. Gwent: The Witcher Card Game

 Gwent is the digital card game that was part of The Witcher 3.
 Because players enjoyed it so much within the larger game, the developers decided to spin the card game off into its own thing.
 The Witcher 3 came out in 2015, and the dedicated card game first hit the market in 2018.

 Like most card games, it's a one-on-one battle.
 Each game is divided into three rounds.
 While the game is happening, each player needs to play at least one card from their deck of at least twenty-five cards.

 Similar to Hearthstone, the decks belong to a faction, which determines aspects of the play style.

 It's also free-to-play, which means you can jump in and get started without spending anything, though you'll need to invest if you want to keep up with the latest decks.